Please be ready with your application reference number starting with 'P'. For example P1234567

 Online applications are processed quickly, and the candidate can get their result usually within hours of the application unless their check is referred for manual processing in which case it will take longer.

-When applying through the post office, the applicant must include all necessary application details to prevent complexities in the Checking.
+When applying through the post office, the applicant must include all necessary application details to prevent complexities in the checking.

 However, the Employer must decide on internal policies that are not contradictory to the Australian laws.
-For example, it is wrong for the Employer to assess a candidate's Spent convictions or evaluate them based on offences that have no relation to the role or position they seek.

 Professional bodies are usually cautious of those they admit into their organisations.
 And it includes the fact that you should not have a severe compromising conviction relating to that role.